 Combating this epidemic will take committed partners at every level, and our top priority should be investing in tools and resources that have a proven record of success.

 Judge James Reitz oversees the Putnam County Drug Treatment Court.

 The epidemic is the result of a combination of things.
 We’re losing fundamental family structure; the ability to have checks and balances on young people.
 As they grow up, if values aren’t instilled, if they don’t have strong ethics and the ability to say no, that’s where we’re losing a lot of ground.
 That’s where it starts.

 The crisis can be reduced, or even stopped, one family, and one person, at a time.
 Let’s reacquaint our culture with family.
 If you bring children into this world you have to be responsible 24-7.
 Even before they are born, your conduct must mirror good decision-making.
 Then you have to care for them, educate them about making good decisions.
 In this culture, leadership from the top down is saying it’s OK to make mistakes but not be held accountable.
 Yes, you can make mistakes.
 But you have to be held accountable for them.

 Arlene Seymour manages the treatment programs at CoveCare Center in Carmel.

 The priority now is for all of us to work together.
 We can admit the old way has not impacted the problem.
 We need more connection, and the more problems with addiction and or mental health, the more isolated you become because of the shame and fear.
 We are changing how we structure treatment.
 Families and peers are essential players in achieving recovery because that reduces the isolation and increase the connections.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.